 Increase the number of households in high bushfire prone areas that are prepared for a bushfire by 30% by 2020

-In 2013-14, 50% of South Australian households in high or medium bushfire protection have self-assessed level of preparedness, 5 percentage points higher than 2011-12 (baseline year).
-This information will be updated in the near future once the latest information is received.
+In 2016-17, 68% of of South Australian households in high or medium bushfire at-risk areas acknowledged having a self-assessed level of preparedness, this is 23 percentage points higher than the 2010-11 baseline year.

-Since 2009, Colmar Bunton has conducted 400 individual households each year in nominated bushfire risk areas to determine the householder’s self-assessed risk and level of preparedness.
+Since 2009, Colmar Bunton, and then McGregor Tan, has conducted annual qualified and quantitative research of households within bushfire risk areas to determine the householder’s self-assessed risk and level of preparedness.
 Self-assessment areas include:

 - minimising vegetation and litter around the home including grasses and shrubs;